coltleese17/Today-I-Learned/Algorithms/Quicksort.md

 # Quicksort

+Quicksort can be used for selction i.e. given an array of N items, find a kth smallest item. quick select takes linear time on average. some how, is a variant of quicksort.

 Shuffle the array.
 Partionin
 Sort each piece recursively

 Partitioning Phase:
 * repeat until I and J pointers cross.